By the time I stood outside the door, trying to work out if this was correct place for me, it was almost too late.

-In these days of PC correctness, the simplest action is fraught with danger.
+In these days of PC correctness, the simplest action can be fraught with danger.
+I daren’t even say “God Bless” to someone, in case I offend.
 Today, the NHS is so up itself trying to be PC, inclusive, gender-equal and everything else, that I am constantly confused.

 Then you turn the form over, and there are pages asking what sex you are; as I don’t recognise half the options I am given I am never sure what box to tick.
 Then I have to give my Ethnic origin.
 That’s easy – I like confusing computers so look for the box that says ‘Other’.
 I then decide to play a game, and go through the form looking for ‘other’ and tick those all those boxes.